 Deferred tax assets and liabilities are classified as non-current assets and liabilities.
-Advance tax paid is classified as recurrent assets.
+Advance tax paid is classified as non-current assets.

-The operating cycle is the time between the acquisition of assets for processing and their realisation in equivalents.
+The operating cycle is the time between the acquisition of assets for processing and their realisation in case